JuanmaPT/Exercise2Solution/Part2/README.md

 In the theory part you listed some advantages with message passing and shared variable synchronization.
 Do you still agree with what you answered?
+> *This is a really small problem.
+The adventages, in this case, are "hide" .*

 ### Python